hashicorp/terraform-provisioner-migration/README.md

 You may choose to combine the `remote-exec` steps into one block, but the essentials remain the same.

-> The process described in this guide is how to run configuration management _on_ the remote machine, but if you are not yet in this scenario, it's highly encouraged you seek other ways to manage your machines.
-You can run configuration management using `local-exec` to run configuration management on your own machine rather than on the remote.
-This removes the need for the permissive network access required in order to make `remote-exec` connections.

 ## Example: Replacing `salt-masterless` with `file` and `remote-exec`